echyn/echyn.github.io/research.md

 **Other Academic Publications**

-23. The Demographic Effects of Dodging the Vietnam Draft. (with Martha Bailey).
+23. The Demographic Effects of Dodging the Vietnam Draft (with Martha Bailey)
-    ***American Economic Association: Papers and Proceedings***.
-May 2020.
+   ***American Economic Association: Papers and Proceedings***, May 2020.